Bring along a few extra, just in case you have delays returning home,

 Beach & outdoor necessities

 1. Sunglasses, hat, visor.

 2. A t-shirt to wear while snorkeling, so you don’t get a sunburned back.

 3. We always take our own snorkel mask and fins.
 There are places you can rent this equipment.
 At least take your own mask and snorkel.
 A poor fitting mask can ruin a fun snorkeling day, especially if you wear contact lenses.

 Not really a must take, but can come in handy.

 Alot of Mexican beer bottles are not twist off!

 5. Lots of sunscreen!
 Put it on every part of your body.
 You wouldn’t believe how many people we’ve seen with severely burnt feet, ears, lips and scalps.
 All of the eco-parks and dolphin swims require

 eco-friendly sunscreens.
-We like Mexitan Products and Batab
+We like Mexitan Products

 6. Beach towel, the large resorts will provide beach towels, but if you are staying in a smaller hotel, they do not provide them.
 I like buying a colorful pareo to use as a beach towel, or buying a towel after I get there, they make a fun souvenir.